AndreJackBia/AndreJackBia.github.io/index.md

 ##### Research Assistant
 Academic collaboration in a research project for an industrial case study in a big company located in Gothenburg, Sweden.

-##### Software Engineer Internship at ESSeRE Lab
-Development of an extension of Arcan, a tool for software architecture analysis, to support the analysis of C/C++ Projects.

 ## Publications